remix-run/react-router/docs/components/link.md

 function EditContact() {
   // Since Contact is not a parent of EditContact we need to go up one level
-  // in the path, instead of one level in the Route hierarchy return (
+  // in the current contextual route path, instead of one level in the Route
+  // hierarchy
+  return (
     <Link to=".." relative="path">
       Cancel